hyper-expanse/dotfiles/security-hardening.md

 	* `PASS_MAX_DAYS 180`
 * `PASS_MIN_DAYS` is how long a user is forced to live with their new password before their allowed to change it again.
 	* `PASS_MIN_DAYS 1`
-* `PASS_WARN_AGE` is the number of days before the password expiration date that the user is warned that their password is about to expire.
-	* `PASS_WARN_AGE 7`
-* `LOGIN_RETRIES` is the number of attempts a user has to enter their password before the account is locked.
-Once an account is locked, it can only be unlocked by an administrator.
-	* `LOGIN_RETRIES 5`
-* `ENCRYPT_METHOD` is the method used to encrypt the user's password.
-	* `ENCRYPT_METHOD SHA512`

 Edit the following file, `/etc/default/useradd`, uncomment the following line and insure the line looks like the one below: